 Ehlers Danlos Syndrome (EDS), my primary diagnosis, is a connective tissue disorder.
 The syndromes have recently been re-classified and 13 different types identified; my diagnosis is Hypermobile Ehlers-Danlos Syndrome or hEDS.

 EDS manifests itself very differently in each individual.
 In my case, I struggle with most of my joints dislocating and subluxating on a daily basis.
+My bowel doesn’t work so I carry out irrigation.
 My bladder doesn’t work so I have to self-catheterize.
-My bowel doesn’t work so I carry out irrigation.

 My first major medical event was having ileostomy surgery in April 2018.
 Living with Stewie (my stoma) has been huge to get my head around and to adapt to, but it’s something I had to do and has meant that I no longer have to irrigate.
 EDS, like many other chronic illnesses, is extremely cruel and has stripped me of all normality — things that I would have otherwise taken for granted.